sammy-code98/svelte-ecommerce/README.md

 ---
 # project description
-This is a mini jumi
+This is a mini jumia (an ecommerce site)  landing page clone.

+just trying out svelte for the first time :) :)

 # svelte app